-Sabudana pakoda recipe with step by step photos – sabudana pakora is yet another snack that can be made during fasting or Vrat days.
-These sabudana pakodas can be made for Ekadashi fast or Navratri fast or even for Janmashtami fast or on any other religious fasting day.
+Sabudana pakoda recipe with step-by-step photos – sabudana pakora is yet another snack that can be made during fasting or Vrat days.
+These sabudana pakoda can be made for fasting on Ekadashi or Navratri or even for Janmashtami or on any other Hindu religious fasting day.

-These sabudana pakoras are simple and easy to make and they also make for a nice breakfast or evening snack.
-I make these sometimes for an evening snack and we have them with tomato sauce or coriander chutney.
-Few More fasting snacks recipes on the blog are:
+These pakoras are simple and easy to make and they also make for a nice breakfast or evening snack.
+I make these sometimes for an evening snack and we enjoy them with tomato sauce or coriander chutney.
+Few more fasting snacks recipes on the blog are:

-These sabudana pakoras are similar to the Maharashtrian Sabudana vada. just that I have added some kuttu ka atta (buckwheat flour) in the pakora mixture and excluded some ingredients like lemon juice and coriander leaves.
+These sabudana pakoras are slightly different from the Maharashtrian Sabudana Vada.
+Here I add some buckwheat flour (kuttu ka atta) to the pakora mixture and excluded some ingredients like lemon juice and coriander leaves.
+So the taste and flavor is different.

-Apart from buckwheat flour, the other main ingredients in this recipe are sabudana or tapioca pearls, roasted peanuts, potatoes.
-The peanuts gives crunchy taste in between and add flavor.
-Mashed potatoes and Kuttu ka atta helps in binding the pakoras.
-Apart from that kuttu ka atta also absorbs extra moisture, if any.
+Apart from buckwheat flour, the other main ingredients in this recipe are sabudana or tapioca pearls, roasted peanuts, and potatoes.
+The peanuts give crunchy taste and add flavor.
+Mashed potatoes and buckwheat flour help in binding the pakora.
+Apart from that buckwheat flour also absorbs extra moisture, if any.

 Since I get pretty hard sabudana pearls here, I always soak them overnight.
 By morning they soften really well.
 So depending on the quality of the pearls, you can soak them overnight or for a few hours.